changqingu/queen-mapper/README.md

 # queen-mapper
-queen: An excellent FPGA Technology Mapper for both Area and Performance
+queen: An excellent FPGA Technology Mapper for both Area and Performance.

 ### queen Vs. ABC-if

 ### area-oriented mapping for K = 6
-benchmark: EPFL.
+#### benchmark: EPFL

 The circuits have been optimized by "resyn, resyn2" scripts of ABC before mapping.

 | Benchmark name | Inputs | Outputs | ABC-if | queen | ratio |